-It’s November, no longer do we have to whisper it quietly, no longer can the bar humbugs shut down our spirit.
-Christmas is coming and it’ll soon be here and gone before you know it!
+It’s November; we no longer have to whisper it quietly, and the bar humbugs can no longer shut down our spirit.
+Christmas is coming, and it’ll soon be here and gone before you know it!

-Every year we all have our Christmas traditions, baking gingerbread men, putting the Christmas tree and decorations up, shopping etc. But one traditional that has captured the whole countries’ heart is the annual John Lewis Christmas Ad.
-It is now the start of the festive period, once the ad airs, you know it’s socially acceptable to bring in that festive cheer.
+Every year we all have our Christmas traditions, baking gingerbread men, putting the Christmas tree and decorations up, shopping etc. But the annual John Lewis Christmas Ad is one tradition that has captured the whole country’s heart.
+It is now the start of the festive period, and once the ad airs, you know it’s socially acceptable to bring in that festive cheer.

-Before their latest Christmas ad aired, people were eagerly awaiting the latest instalment of John Lewis’ Christmas adverts.
+Before their latest Christmas ad aired, people eagerly awaited the latest instalment of John Lewis’ Christmas adverts.
 They have captured the meaning of Christmas in a nutshell.
-People actually demand and anticipate something that is actively trying to sell them something, it has now become a part of British identity, a tradition, a need.
+People actually demand and anticipate something that is actively trying to sell them something; it has now become a part of British identity, a tradition, a need.
 No other time of year would people be so open to being targeted to spend their hard-earned cash.

-So let’s cut to the chase and go through each yearly instalment of John Lewis’ Christmas ads:
+So let’s cut to the chase and go through each yearly instalment of John Lewis’s Christmas ads:

 2007 (Shadow Christmas)